markriedl/easygen/README.md

 - Click on the "epochs" box and change the value to `100`.
 The epochs setting tells the neural network how many times to look at the data.
 The more times it looks at the data, generally the more accurate the neural network gets (but also the longer it takes).
 This dataset is small, so it is harder to find coherent patterns.
 I found that this dataset works better to have a lot of epochs.

 Let's send our dataset into the neural network training module.
-Connect the red "output" box in "Randomizedline1" to the green "data" box inside "CharacterLSTM_Train".
+Connect the red "output" box in "Randomizedline1" to the green "data" box inside "CharRNN_Train".

 It is okay that there are two arrows coming out of "RandomizeLines".
 The program will write the randomized data to file and also use the randomized data to train the neural network.